unixmiddleware/unixmiddleware.github.io/assignments/ReAssure2.md

 -	Management of Connect Direct disk volumes for data delivery
 -	Apache instances for distributed data access
 -	Jupyter notebooks for reviewing raw data, data visualisation and progress
--	bokeh for data visualization standalone and integrated with python flask
+-	Bokeh for data visualization standalone and integrated with python flask